 Poplar Grove is a tiny town located in the state of Arkansas.
 With a population of 215 people and just one neighborhood, Poplar Grove is the 294th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Poplar Grove is generally considered to be a blue-collar town.
-0.00% of the Poplar Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Poplar Grove is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Poplar Grove is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Poplar Grove who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Overall, Poplar Grove’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.